 - Cinnamon Sticks- Fresh cinnamon sticks give the best flavor after they are boiled.
 They also give your home a great smell.

-4. Remove from heat and add in the vanilla.
-Add to any drink like coffee, hot chocolate, and tea.
+- Remove from the heat and add in the vanilla.
+Add to any drink, like coffee, hot chocolate, or tea.

 Helpful Hints

 To achieve a thicker syrup suitable for pancakes, waffles, crepes, or drizzling over cakes and pastries, simply double the sugar in the recipe and proceed with the regular instructions.
-This modification will create the desired denser consistency, perfect for elevating your breakfast or dessert experience.
+This modification will create a thicker consistency, perfect for elevating your breakfast or dessert experience.

 Top tip

 Don't stir the syrup once the sugars are completely dissolved.
-This will help it stabilize and make it last longer before it starts to crystalize.
+This will help it stabilize and make it last longer before it starts to crystallize.

 Recipe